Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 _**Prerequisite:** Level 6+, **Item:** Weapon (requires attunement)_
 _**Charge:** 4 (:material-reload: **Recharge:** 1d4/Day)_

 This magic weapon grants a +1 bonus to attack and damage rolls made with it.
-While holding it, the wielder can take a **:rsc-b: Bonus Action**{ .rsc } to cause it to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
-The wielder can extinguish the light as a  **:rsc-b: Bonus Action**{ .rsc }.
+While holding it, the wielder can take a **:rsc-b: Bonus Action**{.rsc} to cause it to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
+The wielder can extinguish the light as a  **:rsc-b: Bonus Action**{.rsc}.

 The weapon has 4 charges.
 As a reaction immediately after being hit by an attack, the wielder can expend 1 charge and cause the attacker to be blinded until the end of the attacker's next turn, unless the attacker succeeds on a Constitution saving throw against your spell save DC.
 The weapon regains 1d4 expended charges daily at dawn.